 Bleeding/Haematoma – This may need a return to the operating theatre to evacuate a blood clot.
-This can impact on wound healing or skin survival.
+This can impact wound healing or skin survival.
 Infection in the wound – If this does occur, can usually be cleared up with antibiotic tablets.

 DVT/PE (Deep venous thrombosis/pulmonary embolus) – Blood clots that are potentially very serious and even life threatening, which can form in the legs and travel to the lungs.
 Multiple strategies are employed to minimise the risk of these occurring.

 Wound healing issues – Stretch marks may not all be removed or new ones may be created.
 Gathers in the wound are often present at either end.
 These settle over several weeks to months in the majority of cases but sometimes may need a small revision often under local anaesthetic.
-Initially there is almost always some contour issues or puckers.
+Initially there are almost always some contour issues or puckers.
 These settle down in most cases over several weeks.

 Scars – Typically are at their thickest and reddest at 6-10 weeks after surgery.
 Scars continue to mature and improve for up to 18 months after surgery.
 Scar management advice will be discussed in your follow up visit with Mr White to assist in achieving the goal of a thin, barely noticeable scar.
-Note: The resulting scar is across the lower abdomen from hip to hip and designed to be hidden by most underwear/bathers as well as a small scar around the umbilicus (belly button).

 Asymmetry – The scars may be slightly different on your right compared to left side.